eoinnoble/highway-code-diff/pages/using-the-road-159-to-203.md

 When turning

 * keep as close to the left as is safe and practicable
-* give way to any vehicles using a bus lane, cycle lane or tramway from either direction.
+* give way to any vehicles using a bus lane, cycle lane, cycle track or tramway from either direction, including when they are passing slow moving or stationary vehicles on either side.

 Roundabouts (rules 184 to 190)
 -------------------------------